 As their name suggests, flat back canoes have a flat back where a small motor can be attached.
-While you can use this type of canoe without a motor, they can be a good idea if you plan on covering a large distance in your canoe.
+While you can use this type of canoe without a motor, a good trolling motor can be a good idea if you plan on covering a large distance in your canoe.
 You could take regular breaks while the motor keeps you moving towards your destination.
 Once you are ready to paddle again, you can turn off the motor and return to your paddling power.

 Whitewater canoes are usually much shorter than recreational canoes and they tend to have more rocker too.
 This is to allow you to maneuver them easier through whitewater.
 They can be challenging to keep in a straight line though.

 They are less stable as the user normally has to lean them to help guide them through rougher water.
 Whitewater canoes also tend to have floatation bags to help prevent the cockpit from filling with water and sinking your boat.

 Racing canoes are much narrower than other canoes to help keep water resistance low in order to generate more speed.
 Another big difference that racing canoes have is that there aren’t always seats to sit on.
 Instead, you would kneel in the bilge and paddle in that position.

 Along with the different types of canoes, there are also several different types of kayaks too.
 Some of these include

 The name pretty much sums up sit inside kayaks.
 These are probably the traditional kayak that most people would recognize.
 They have an enclosed cockpit with a seat adjacent to the bilge.